amoghmadan/Table2XSV/README.md

 ```bash
 tox -c . -e py3X-build-exe  # All Optionals Will Be Installed
 ```
+Caution: _Works a bit slower._ Remove the -F flag in tox.ini and use the build folder path to make it faster.

 Note (Python): Replace X with Python Minor Version

 ## Help